jipp/sonoffTH/README.md

 * OTA update from webserver during startup
 * OTA update triggered from IDE
 * reset settings when buttom pressed during startup for 3 sec
-* connect DHT22 sensor to jack for measurements
+* connect sensor to jack for measurements
 * publish switch status, temperature, humidity and vcc
 * username/password for mqtt broker optional

 ## The following features are in progress
-* react better when mqtt broker is not responding (this seems to be a timeout when mqtt is reconnecting)
+* react faster when mqtt broker is not responding (this seems to be a timeout when mqtt is reconnecting)
 * add last will for mqtt
 * CI for Project
 * maybe start on-demand wifi-setup instead of resetting all settings
 * maybe in case mqtt dies in operation, reconnect when switch changes
+* add more sensors

 ## Additional files
--

 ## Needed Libraries
-* [ 18  ] Adafruit DHT Unified
+* [ 19  ] DHT sensor library
 * [ 31  ] Adafruit Unified Sensor
 * [ 64  ] ArduinoJson
-* [ 19  ] DHT sensor library
 * [ 89  ] PubSubClient
 * [ 560 ] Streaming
 * [1265 ] WiFiManager